-Information on many of the eviction prevention programs that operate in Oregon can be obtained from local community action organizations listed below.
 In some cases, the centers may offer direct financial support and in other instances referrals may be offered to non-profits or charities, including for security deposit assistance in Oregon.
-Regardless, the focus is to stop homelessness, rehouse families, and offer one time financial aid to renters that have an eviction notice from their landlord.
+Regardless, the focus is to stop homelessness, rehouse families, and offer emergency one time financial aid to renters that have an eviction notice from their landlord.
 This may be to pay rent, mortgage, or a security deposit on a new home.

 One of the key housing programs offered is part of the Emergency Solutions Grant (ESG).
 This relies on federal government funds and the money is used for providing a number of local housing programs.
 A major focus is on helping low-income families that have an eviction notice or homeowners facing foreclosure.

 While the goal is to stop an eviction in Oregon from occurring in the first place, when that is not possible then rapid rehousing can be provided by the Emergency Solutions Grant.
 Funds can be used for families and individuals to regain stability.
 The staff from communication agency agencies can help clients locate low income and affordable, permanent housing.
 Or get money to pay a security deposit on a new apartment, including a list of low income homes without a waiting list.